theturtle32/WebSocket-Node/README.md

 - Can fragment outgoing messages
 - Router to mount multiple applications to various path and protocol combinations
 - TLS supported for outbound connections via WebSocketClient
+- TLS supported for server connections (use https.createServer instead of http.createServer)
+  - Thanks to [pors](https://github.com/pors) for confirming this!
 - Cookie setting and parsing
 - Tunable settings
   - Max Receivable Frame Size